 At the end of the day, what matters most is that your dog is having fun.
 Even if they don’t wind up becoming a champion in sports, agility and other dog sports can be an activity that brings you two closer together.

-Fill out a form and download an infographic with warm up and cool down exercises:
+Fill out a form and download a free infographic with warm up and cool down exercises: